 Leakage during heating– the main causes for this are use of incorrect capsule size and clogged needles.
 To fix the issue, clean both the needles and K-cup holder.
 Also, double check to see that the valve at the bottom of the water is clean.

 As for the correct pod sizes, follow Keurig guidelines to help you choose correctly.
-The instructions will help you prevent unwanted damage to your brewer.
+The instructions will help you prevent unwanted damage to your pod coffee brewer.

 Leakage from the bottom- this is usually caused by a damage on the seal or hose inside the machine.
 The ring at the bottom may also cause a leakage.